 1. Do This Stretch Daily

-Many people with knee pain have trouble straightening their knee, says Ann Wendel, PT, a physical therapist in Virginia and spokesperson for the American Physical Therapy Association.
+Many people with knee pain have trouble straightening their knee, says Ann Wendel, a physical therapist in Virginia and spokeswoman for the American Physical Therapy Association.

 Doing hamstring stretches helps your legs move better.
 To do them: